 Entrance is free and pre-booking is not required.

-11 – A PINT IN AN OXFORD PUB
+11. HAVE A PINT IN AN OXFORD PUB

 A proper Oxford education involves many long hours debating righteous thoughts inside cosy pubs.
 Have a pint inside an Oxford institution and follow in the footsteps of great world leaders.

 Turf Tavern – This is a personal favourite from my student days in Oxford.
-Located at the end of a narrow winding lane next to one of the few remaining sections of the old city walls it dates back to 1381.
+Located at the end of a narrow winding lane next to one of the few remaining sections of the old city walls, it dates back to 1381.

 Bear Inn – The Bear Inn dates back to 1242, making it one of the oldest pubs in Oxford.
 There are over 4,500 neckties pinned to the walls.
 Each comes from a different club, team or school from anywhere across the world, creating a very sporty old-world feel.